 Aldehydes can easily be oxidized to their respective carboxylic acids by using mild oxidizing agents.
 Unlike aldehydes, ketones cannot be oxidized to any carboxylic acids by mild oxidizing agents.
 For the oxidation of ketones, strong oxidizing agents are required.
 Tollens’ reagent can act as a mild oxidizing reagent.

-The Reaction for the Tollens’ Test is as Follows:
+The reaction that takes place during the Tollens’ Test is as follows:

 RCHO + 2[Ag (NH3)2]OH 🡪 RCOONH4 +3NH3 + 2Ag(s) + H2O